jcoronelcortes/perform-2023-hotday/Mastering Dynatrace Configuration/content/04_tagging/01_manual_tagging/index.md

-## Manual Tagging
+## Manual Tags

-To get starting with this tagging module you first need to find the easyTrade application in Dynatrace.
+To get starting with this tagging module you first need to find the easyTrade entities in Dynatrace.

-#### In Dynatrace, using the left navigation menu find Frontend under the Application & Microservices section

-Add a manual tag to the easyTrade application, you can use any manual tag you want, if you want you can use your first or last name to make it simple.
+Add a manual tag to the easyTrade entities, you can use any manual tag you want, if you want you can use your first or last name to make it simple.
 The actions will refer to your **tag key**, replace that with whatever you decide.

-- Application & Microservices  - Frontend
+- Navigate to Application & Microservices  - Frontend (Application tagging)

  ```bash
    Action: Look at the "Frontend" page